 Over the next ten years, Dutch and OWLF found and killed more Predators, each time bringing in more technology and more research.
 Each time, the Predators sent even better hunters.
 The last Predator they encountered in 2008 was in Laos when they found a female Predator, smarter and deadlier than ones seen prior to it.
 She wiped out Dutch’s entire team.
 Dutch encountered her in a nearby village when she pinned him with a razor net.
 Instead of killing Dutch, she cloaked and disappeared into the jungle.

-Some time before 2025, Dutch had an encounter with a female Predator which left him critically wounded.
+Sometime before 2025, Dutch had an encounter with a female Predator which left him critically wounded.
 Dutch agreed to experimentation, to use the Predator technology on himself.
-His cells in his body stopped aging.
+The cells in his body stopped ageing.
 At 78 years old, he felt like he was in his 40’s.
 OWLF had been reinstated and Sean Keyes, son of Peter Keyes, had been saved from Stargazer and was now part of OWLF.
 Due to climate change, countries became warmer and warmer, creating more hunting grounds for the Predators.
 Over the years, Dutch hunted many Predators but they kept sending more and more.
 Dutch has no choice but to continue fighting them.